standage/geneannology-manuscript/README.md

 For example, it is common to annotate a gene's coding sequence with multiple `CDS` features, each corresponding to an exon or a portion thereof devoted to encoding a protein.
 A less common but equally valid convention is to annotate exon structure with `exon` features and the location of the coding sequence with `start_codon` and `stop_codon` features.
 GeneAnnoLogy is designed to support any such convention, provided that the explicitly declared features describe valid gene structures in sufficient detail so that implicitly declared features can be inferred.
-GeneAnnoLogy leverages several relevant modules from the AEGeAn Toolkit to provide this functionality: the *AgnInferCDSStream* and *AgnInferExonsStream* modules for inferring implicitly annotated features, and the *AgnGeneStream* module for validating input data.
+GeneAnnoLogy leverages several relevant modules from the AEGeAn Toolkit to provide this functionality: the *AgnInferCDSStream*, *AgnInferExonsStream*, and *AgnInferParentStream* modules for inferring implicitly annotated features, and the *AgnGeneStream* module for validating input data.

 ```
-# Two alternative annotation conventions that encode identical informatino and are equally valid.
+# Two alternative annotation conventions that encode identical information and are equally valid.
 Chr1	SNAP	gene	755208	757581	.	+	.
 ID=gene1
 Chr1	SNAP	mRNA	755208	757581	.	+	.
 ID=mRNA1;Parent=gene1
 Chr1	SNAP	exon	755208	755377	.	+	.
 Parent=mRNA1